 The sexual connotation notwithstanding, what is known is that on February 15, 1965, the Beatles met at Abbey Road Studio Number 2 in order to work on the soundtrack of their latest movie project, Help!
 During the afternoon, they ended up recording “Ticket to Ride.”
-A mid-tempo rumba whose music was punched out rather than simply played, it was the first single by the band not to make it to number one, probably because the song seemed so out of sequence at the time.
-Instead, it would be the Beach Boys conventionally cheery, “Help Me Rhonda,” which would achieve that honor.
+A mid-tempo rumba whose music was punched out rather than simply played, it was the first single by the band not to make it to number one immediately.
+Instead, it would be the Beach Boys conventionally cheery, “Help Me Rhonda,” which would hold off the Beatles’ juggernaut until the single would ultimately make it to the top spot in both the US and the UK.
 Given “Ticket to Ride’s” pronounced amplification that lay within the context of a mid-tempo ditty, the avant-garde single directly influenced rock ‘n roll thereafter, particularly the enlarged guitar sound of the Yardbirds, whose band members included Jeff Beck, Eric Clapton, and Jimmy Page.

 “For No One,” – written by Sir Paul in the bathroom at the Swiss ski resort at Klosters in March 1966, “For No One” turned out to be one of his McCartney’s most evocative songs.
 A ballad based on a once passionate relationship between two lovers, written through a series of flashbacks of their lives, the vocalist realizes that the love that had once united them both is now gone.